mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 # Is your etcd fast enough?

-It is very likely when you are going to install your Kubernetes management platform of choice you will get a hardware recommendation, similar to what [we recommend to you in D2iQ](https://docs.d2iq.com/dkp/2.4/resource-requirements).
+When you install the Kubernetes management platform of your choice, there are certain minimal hardware requirements you need to meet.
+At D2iQ, for example, we have [this requirements](https://docs.d2iq.com/dkp/2.4/resource-requirements).

 Although these hardware recommendations are great to help you, they never go beyond capacity, for example it might be suggested to use two CPU cores and 2GB of RAM but you will never know how fast the CPU should be.
 One reason might be because modern hardwares is good enough in terms of performance or we just can trust the provider and select its recommendation (i.e [aws recommendations](https://aws.amazon.com/intel/#Instance_Types)).